firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 ### 1.1 Incorrect Syntax

 The server responds differently according to the type of error.

-- If the JSON syntax is incorrect, the server will respond with a status of `400 Bad Request`.
-- If the syntax is correct, but a field contains invalid data (e.g., the `amount` attribute contains letters), the resource creation will fail and an error message will be returned:
+If the JSON syntax is incorrect, the server will respond with a status of `400 Bad Request`.
+Whereas, if the syntax is correct, but a field contains invalid data (e.g., the `amount` attribute contains letters), the resource creation will fail and an error message will be returned:

 ```javascript
 {